BIOP/ijp-imagetoatlas/registration.md

 ##### Correcting atlas slicing orientation

-A card named `Atlas Slicing` contains two sliders which allow to fine tune the atlas slicing orientation:
+A card named `Atlas Slicing` contains two sliders which allow to tune the atlas slicing angles:

 ![Atlas slicing adjustement](assets/gif/fiji_adjust_atlas_angle.gif)

 You can use slices with recognizable features to orient the atlas slicing.
-The atlas slicing adjustment will the same for all sections.
+The atlas slicing angles will identical for all sections.
 It is possible to tilt the atlas, but not to "bend" it.

 ## Slices registration